oven-sh/bun/README.md

 ### CSS Loader

-Bun bundles `.css` files imported via `@import` into a single file.
+bun bundles `.css` files imported via `@import` into a single file.
 It doesn’t autoprefix or minify CSS today.
 Multiple `.css` files imported in one JavaScript file will _not_ be bundled into one file.
 You’ll have to import those from a `.css` file.

 This input: